Time Machine (Alicia Keys song): Background

 In September 2019, Keys released the first single "Show Me Love" featuring Miguel, from her then untitled seventh studio album.
 In November, it was announced that Keys would host the 62nd Annual Grammy Awards, having hosted it also the previous year.
 Keys released "Time Machine" after announcing 2020 Grammy nominees on November 20, 2019, with Gayle King and Bebe Rexha on CBS This Morning.

 On the song's release day, Keys tweeted: "You have your roller skates ready?
 I’ve been dying for you to hear this one!!".
-In an interview with Entertainment Weekly, Keys described the song as "a zone — it's such a vibration and frequency that you can't help but just feel good”.
+In an interview with Entertainment Weekly, Keys described the song as "a zone — it's such a vibration and frequency that you can't help but just feel good".

 Composition and lyrics

-"Time Machine" is an R&B song and is composed in key of Eb minor with a tempo of 106 beats per minute.
+"Time Machine" is an R&B song and is composed in key of E♭ minor with a tempo of 106 beats per minute.
 As described by Althea Legaspi from Rolling Stone, the lyrics talk about "letting go of hang-ups and finding freedom".
-On the chorus, Keys "croons": “No we can't rewind/Life ain't no time machine.
-But once you free your mind/There is beauty in everything”.
+On the chorus, Keys "croons": "No we can't rewind/Life ain't no time machine.
+But once you free your mind/There is beauty in everything".
 Nick Smith from musicOMH described the song as having a "backdrop of retro-funk and sitars" and according to him, the song "advocates mindfulness and forward thinking, rather than overanalysing and harking back to the past".
 Adi Mehta from Entertainment Voice described the song as having a "sculpted dark noise framed in an instantaneous, minimal dance beat".
 Andy Kellman from Allmusic wrote that the song is "built on a sliding groove" and likened the song to "Cranes in the Sky" by Solange.
 Meg Bishop from Minnesota Daily wrote that the song is "carpeted with funk pop" and according to her reminiscent of "Mirror" by Lil Wayne and "Man in the Mirror" by Michael Jackson.